Ajmer Monuments

 The two enclosures situated just outside the

-Holy Quran is recited by the devotees especially by ladies
+The Holy Quran is recited by the devotees especially by ladies

 in these enclosures and the reward of this virtuous action